texta-tk/texta-tk.github.io/source/gui.rst

     *Delete* is for deleting the model.

     In the table view we can also select several models and delete them all at once by clicking on the dustbin button next to the *+CREATE* button in the bottom-left.
 If we have several models, we can search for the right one by their description or task status.
-If we have models on several pages we can change pages in the bottom-right.
+If we have models on several pages we can change pages in the bottom-right